Princess Yekaterina Mikhailovna Dolgorukova, Princess Yurievskaya

 Catherine was born on November 14, 1847, in Moscow, Russia, and came from the Russian princely House of Dolgorukov, noted for their service to the Russian tsars and emperors.
 Her parents were Prince Mikhail Mikhailovich Dolgorukov and Vera Gavrilovna Vishnevskaya.
 Her father was the grandson of Prince Alexei Grigorievich Dolgorukov, known for his closeness to Peter II, Emperor of All Russia.
 Prince Alexei’s daughter Ekaterina Alekseyevna Dolgorukova was engaged to Peter II, but the wedding never took place because of Peter’s death from smallpox.
 Vera Gavrilovna’s great-grandfather, Colonel Vishnevsky, an important official in the court of Elizabeth, Empress of All Russia, found an impressive singer in a rural church and brought him back to the Russian court.
 Alexei Grigorievich Razumovsky joined the court choir and caught the eye of Empress Elizabeth and he became her lover and eventually her morganatic husband.

-Catherine as a teenager; Photo Credit – Wikipedia
+Catherine as a teenager; Credit – Wikipedia

-Catherine and Alexander had four children who were legitimized in 1880 and given the title Serene Highness Prince/Princess:
+Catherine and Alexander II had four children who were legitimized in 1880 and given the title Serene Highness Prince/Princess:

-Six weeks later, on July 18, 1880, Alexander made a morganatic marriage with Catherine.
+Six weeks later, on July 18, 1880, Alexander II made a morganatic marriage with Catherine.
 This marriage caused a scandal in the Imperial Family and violated Russian Orthodox rules regarding the waiting period for remarriage following the death of a spouse.
 Alexander granted his new wife the title of Princess Yurievskaya and legitimized their children who were then styled Prince/Princess (Knyaz/Knyaginya).
 On September 5, 1880, Alexander II deposited 3,302,910 gold rubles in an account at the State Bank for Catherine and her children.

 The three surviving children of Catherine and Alexander; Credit – Wikipedia